-Our Chief of Infectious Diseases, Trish Perl, M.D., is a nationally recognized leader in health care epidemiology and infectious diseases who is committed to maintaining and expanding our program’s tradition of excellence.
+Our Chief of Infectious Diseases and Geographic Medicine, Trish M. Perl, M.D., M.Sc., is a nationally recognized leader in health care epidemiology and infectious diseases who is committed to maintaining and expanding our program’s tradition of excellence.

 - An unsurpassed breadth and variety of clinical experience in ID